Chrisszy123/Chrisszy123/README.md

 -- AI-powered internal tools that automate workflows and improve developer velocity

-Outside day-to-day engineering, I share what I’m learning in public, breaking down system design decisions, Rust mental models, and real lessons from building and scaling products.
-Many of my posts come directly from problems I’ve solved in production or conversations with founders and engineers building under real constraints.

 If you’re building a SaaS, Web3, or AI-driven product and care about strong foundations, not just shipping fast, but shipping right, I’m always open to meaningful conversations.

 - Telegram: @bassygoodluck